 5 tips for buying your first home

-The price you pay for the property is only part of the overall cost involved.
-When deciding how much you can afford, make sure you’ve considered all of the ancillary costs and budget for them.
+The price you pay for the property itself is only part of the overall cost involved.
+When deciding how much you can afford, make sure you’ve considered all of the additional costs and budget for them.
 These include:

 - Survey costs